-- 25. In discharging its functions, the inquiry will operate effectively and efficiently and ensure transparency and accountability in its use of public funds.
-To meet these standards, and to ensure that the relevant department meets all of its statutory and reporting obligations, the relevant department will finalise administrative and financial reporting requirements in consultation with the inquiry.
-Such reporting requirements may involve, for example, bi-annual or quarterly reporting of financial and administrative matters. - 26.
-The inquiry will undertake two key strands of work: - 26.1 Strand 1-Looking Back: this strand will map the nature and extent of abuse in State care and faith-based institutions, the impact of that abuse and the factors which caused or contributed to the abuse.
-The principal question for this strand will be to establish what happened and why. - 26.2 Strand 2-Looking Forward: this strand will review the current systems for preventing and responding to abuse, to test whether these are fit-for-purpose and identify what changes need to be made as a result.
-The principal question for this strand is how to ensure that what occurred cannot happen again. - 27.
+- 26. The inquiry will map the nature and extent of abuse in State care and faith-based institutions, the impact of that abuse, and the factors that caused or contributed to the abuse.
+The principal question for this work will be to establish what happened during the relevant period and why. - Schedule clause 26: replaced, on 5 August 2021, by clause 5(10) of the Royal Commission of Inquiry into Historical Abuse in State Care and in the Care of Faith-based Institutions Amendment Order 2021 (LI 2021/179). - 27.
 The inquiry has the power to determine its own procedure, unless otherwise guided by the Act or these terms of reference.
 The inquiry may advance its work using a range of methods and settings.
 The inquiry will determine the appropriate way to manage its work.
 For example, the inquiry may determine whether all inquiry members need to be present in a particular setting, or whether work can proceed with a smaller number of inquiry members present.
 The inquiry will ensure its procedures are clear, readily available, and can be understood by the public and participants. - 28.
 The inquiry will be based in New Zealand, where almost all of its work will be undertaken.
 The inquiry will use, wherever possible and appropriate, modern technology to communicate with participants or others who are based overseas (for example, by video link). - 28.1 From time to time, and only where the inquiry determines that it is necessary to gather information or evidence from participants or others who are based overseas, the chairperson, members, or nominated Secretariat staff may travel outside New Zealand.
 The inquiry will ensure that it has all relevant legal or other permissions (as the case may be) to undertake investigative work outside New Zealand.
 It will also ensure that it conducts this work in an appropriate, effective, and efficient manner in accordance with the principles and standards contained in clauses 18, 19, 20, and 25.